 Brooklyn-based drummer and composer Harris Eisenstadt (b.
 Toronto, 1975) is known for his “deep-sighted and elastic view of improvised music in settings that are both small-scale and expansive.”
 (The New Yorker)

 He has recorded nearly seventy albums since 2000, including more than twenty as a bandleader.
 Eisenstadt is perennially included in the Rising Star Percussion category of the Downbeat International Critics’ Poll, and his recordings consistently appear on critics’ year-end lists.

 Eisenstadt’s first piece for orchestra, “Palimpsest,” was premiered by the American Composers Orchestra (2011).
 His second orchestral work, “Four Songs,” was commissioned by the Brooklyn Conservatory Community Orchestra (2013).
 Eisenstadt’s first string quartet, “Whatever Will Happen That Will Also Be,” was recorded by Mivos Quartet (2015).

-Eisenstadt has performed all over the globe, and received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, and the Canada Council.
+Eisenstadt has performed all over the globe, and received grants from organizations such as South Arts, Meet The Composer, American Composers Forum, Durfee Foundation, & Canada Council.